The market for electromobility has grown rapidly, with around 2,1 million cars sold in 2018. But what are the drivers and how green are e-cars really?

 "From Production Hell to Logistic Hell".
 What is behind the testimony of Tesla CEO Elon Musk?

-Among the producers, Tesla is the top seller in 245.000 with copies of its S, 3 and X models sold around 2018.
-Scarcely followed by Chinese producer BAIC, which has brought over a dozen new EV models to market in recent years.
-Other manufacturers such as Mercedes-Benz and Audi have begun slowly with the mass production of their luxury EVs from 2018.
-In addition to its i3 to 2020, BMW will not launch another model for mass production on the market.
-The reason for this is that, due to the cost-intensive production, low profitability of modern electric cars.
-Many producers are currently recording proven losses with their electric models and it is expected that it will take several more years for the current investments to bear fruit.
+Among the producers, Tesla is the top seller with around 245.000 copies of its S, 3 and X models sold in 2018.
+This is closely followed by the Chinese manufacturer BAIC, which, in comparison, has launched over a dozen new EV models in recent years.
+Other manufacturers such as Mercedes-Benz and Audi have only slowly started mass production of their luxury EVs from 2018.

 Electric vs. Gasoline, the cost must be further halved